saksham7685/Text2Speech/README.md

   - Use Chrome/Edge desktop.
 Some browsers restrict the Web Speech API.
   - Ensure system TTS voices are installed (OS-dependent).
   - If speech starts but is silent after repeated clicks, the code calls `synth.cancel()` before speaking to avoid queue buildup; try again.

-- PyTorch install issues
-  - Check https://pytorch.org/get-started/locally/ for a wheel compatible with your Python version and GPU/CPU.

 - CORS / Fetch errors
   - `flask-cors` is enabled via `CORS(app)`.
 Ensure you are calling the same origin `http://127.0.0.1:5000` from the page.